Garden Grove Civic Center Revitalization Project

 The front lobby and service counters will be open Monday through Friday, from 8:00 a.m. to 6:00 p.m.

-The redesigned Civic Center Park will feature open green space, a memorial grove, a walking trail, and an event lawn.
+The redesigned Civic Center Park will feature open green space, a memorial grove, a walking trail, event lawn and more.

 The removal of the pond is necessary as it is located in the footprint of the new public safety facility.
 The City drained and removed the pond in coordination with the City’s Public Works Department and Dudek, a qualified biologist.
 Dudek received the necessary permits from Fish and Wildlife Services, and assisted in the relocation of the different animal species in the pond.
 A new pond is not planned as part of the redesigned Civic Center Park.